AdesisNetlife/croak/README.md

 The above project scenerio is really hard to maintain when you need to apply changes massively in your project, like automation, build or deploy configuration changes or addons.

-In order to supply this need, Croak borns, aiming to provide a build-in solution to easily centralize and orquestate Grunt configuration, taking control about it and allowing you to apply changes masively in your project
+In order to supply this need, Croak borns, aiming to provide a specific solution to easily centralize and orquestate Grunt configuration, taking control about it and allowing you to apply changes masively in your project

 Croak basically follows two main goals: